belgattitude/nextjs-monorepo-example/README.md

 8. Package publishing.

-   All packages can be published to npm or private repositories.
+   If you need to share some packages outside of the repository, you can publish them to npm or private repositories.
    An example based on microbundle is present in each package.
 Versioning and publishing can be done with [atlassian/changeset](https://github.com/atlassian/changesets), and it's simple as typing:

    ```bash
    $ yarn changeset
    ```

-   Choose the semver version... and commit the changeset file.
+   Follow the instructions... and commit the changeset file.
 A "Version Packages" P/R will appear after CI checks.
-   When merging it, a [github action](./.github/workflows/release.yml) will publish the packages with resulting version and generate CHANGELOGS for you.
+   When merging it, a [github action](./.github/workflows/release.yml) will publish the packages with resulting semver version and generate CHANGELOGS for you.

    > PS: To disable automatic publishing of some packages, just set `"private": "true"` in their package.json.